ruby-processing/propane/_posts/2021-01-25-getting-os-arm64.md

 #### Native Support ####

 It is quite possible that P2D and P3D sketches won't run in Rosetta emulation of Intel on Mac Silica.
-But it works OK there is no to follow instructions here.
+But if it works OK there is no to follow instructions here.
+However there are known issues with [vanilla-processing][forum].

 #### Java ####